gobbyo/IoT/docs/tutorial-devicetocloudmsg.md

 - **Scalability**.
 Cloud infrastructure is highly scalable, meaning it can handle a large number of IoT devices and a large volume of data without requiring additional hardware or maintenance.
 - **Reliability**.
 Cloud providers typically have robust infrastructure and support, which can make it easier to ensure that IoT devices are always connected and working properly.

 You'll explore several ways to route or process messages in the cloud.
-In this tutorial, you'll use IoT Hub's built-in Event Hub endpoint to read the message from your device as detailed in the following diagram:
+In this tutorial, you'll start with IoT Hub's built-in Event Hub endpoint to read the message from your device as detailed in the following diagram:

 1. You start your event hub listener console application `d2ceventhublistener` and let it run in the background.
 1. You start your `d2csendmsg` console application and send a message to the cloud.